hideonbush-crl/Blackbox_Test_3500/README.md

 ### High-Fidelity Prototype
 ### Heuristic Evaluation
 #### Process
-Users will provide comments on our High-fidelity models based on the individual tasks provided.Testing of users with different identities through heuristic evaluation.
+Users will provide comments on our High-fidelity models based on the individual tasks provided.
+Testing of users with different identities through heuristic evaluation.
 Design tasks for new and improved features to be tested by experts Test results help us iterate on high-fidelity prototypes.
 #### Result
-Through heuristic evaluation we found that the personal information our application displays to other users is not enough to give users sufficient opportunities to make friends.
+Through heuristic evaluation, we found that the personal information our application displays to other users is not enough to give users sufficient opportunities to make friends.
 #### Changes
-Added the function of sending emoji and the feature of adding friends.
+Added the function of sending emojis and the feature of adding friends.

-### Congnitive walkthrough
+### Cognitive walkthrough
 #### Process
 The purpose of implementing a cognitive walkthrough is because the design elements of our applications are very rich and complex and may be lacking in learnability.
-We decided to use a cognitive walkthrough to help us identify these potential problems and solve them.
-We hope that our final iteration of the app will be somewhat easier to learn and less confusing for new users to use.
+We decided to use a cognitive walkthrough to help us identify and solve these potential problems.
+We hope that our final system iteration will be somewhat easier to learn and less confusing for new users to use.
 #### Result
-Based on the cognitive walks completed by three experts, we found that the ease of learning of our applications was not a serious problem, but there were some improvements needed.
-Based on the results of the assessment it was found that.
-We lacked user guide, interactions that convey emotion to others and listening together.
+Based on the cognitive walks completed by three experts, we found that the ease of learning our applications was not a serious problem, but some improvements were needed.
+Based on the results of the assessment, it was found that we lacked user guides, interactions that convey emotion to others and listening together.
 #### Changes
- To address these issues, the idea was to add user navigation to our next version of the prototype to make the meaning of the elements on the page clearer to the user.
-Adding the ability to send emoticons to the chat function.
+ To address these issues, the idea was to add user navigation to our next prototype version to make the meaning of the elements on the page clearer to the user.
+Adding the feature to send emoticons to the chat function.
 The ability to listen to other people's music together when they share it.
 Easier and more accurate use of our app will help students to be more effective in making friends during gap time.
 ### High-Fidelity Prototype Final Version

 ### Future direction